dinahhandel/NDSRNY2016_Symposium/Open Source Software for AV Workshop/talktext.md

 ok, that was a lot of information.
 As I’ve mentioned, I’ve tried to compile as many resources as I could on our symposium’s github page, along with the text of this presentation, so that you can refer back to it and learn more at your own pace.

 ###Packaging Script Demo
 So the script that I’m going to demonstrate is written in a language called bash, which only works in Mac operating systems, but is coming to windows soon.
 I think you could rewrite this script in a language that is compatible for macs, but I don’t know those languages, so I can’t really help you.

 ###Storage of Audiovisual Materials
+As I've mentioned before, depending upon the size of your audiovisual files, setting up storage infrastructure can be very expensive.
+Rather than go into different options, I'm just going to offer some aspects to consider:

+1. cost of the storage
+2. how easy or difficult is it to retrieve your materials from storage?
+3. what is the environmental impact of the storage you'll be using?
+4. the amount of materials you want to store, and your projected growth of storage over time

 ###General Resources
 [New England Archivists AV 101 Workshop: Resources](https://docs.google.com/document/d/1CzJ3B4m_V6pXmMacdRuw_MJpy22p5FqlLC8nPq0JLOY/edit)